Francescde/backendDevTest/readme.md

 The base URL for the API is `http://localhost:5000`.
 The API supports the following endpoint:

 - `/product/{productId}/similar` - Retrieves a list of similar products to the product with the specified `productId`.

+The api uses redis for cache,logback for logging and provides swagger documentation under http://localhost:5000/swagger-ui/index.html

+The code for the API can be found in the `myApp/myApp` folder.
+It is distributed across three classes in an MVC structure:

+- `SimilarProductsController`: Receives the similar products request.
+- `SimilarProductsService`: Handles the business logic.
+- `MocksApiClient`: Handles the calls to the Mocks API service.

+Redis caching is performed in the `MocksApiClient` class rather than the controller or the service.
+This decision is made to ensure that caching is applied at the lowest level possible in the API call chain.
+Here are the reasons for this approach:

+1. **Responsibility Separation**: The API client class (`MocksApiClient`) is responsible for making the external API calls.
+By incorporating caching within the client class, we separate the concerns and keep the controller and service classes focused on their primary responsibilities.

+2. **Reusability**: The API client class can be reused across different services or controllers.
+By including caching in the client, the caching logic becomes part of the client's behavior and can be leveraged wherever the client is used.

+3. **Performance Optimization**: Caching at the client level allows us to avoid unnecessary external API calls.
+The client can check if the requested data is available in the cache before making an actual API call, reducing latency and improving overall performance.

+By employing Redis caching within the API client, we ensure that caching is applied consistently and transparently across different service invocations.

 ## Prerequisites<a name="prerequisites"></a>